 It's not too late, even if you can't read a note of music.
 Yes, you can do it!

-At the time of this writing, I have been teaching all lessons and classes online for the past year.
-There are challenges, but but it has been wonderful to be able to connect with students many miles from Boston!
+At the time of this writing (Winter 2022), I am teaching all lessons and classes online.
+Yes, there are challenges.
+But it has been wonderful to connect with students many miles from Boston!
 Online instruction enables far more flexibility for students, parents, and the teacher.
 And we can continue with lessons during the snowy New England days; there is no need to cancel lessons because the roads haven't been plowed.